eBay/griffin/README.md

 	mongorestore /db:unitdb0 /dir:<dir of griffin-doc>/db/unitdb0
 	```

-4. Install [Hadoop](http://mirror.stjschools.org/public/apache/hadoop/common/hadoop-2.7.2/hadoop-2.7.2.tar.gz) (2.7 or later versions), you can get some help [here](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SingleCluster.html).
+4. Install [Hadoop](http://apache.claz.org/hadoop/common/hadoop-2.6.0/hadoop-2.6.0.tar.gz) (2.6.0 or later), you can get some help [here](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SingleCluster.html).
     Make sure you have the permission to use command "hadoop".
     Create an empty directory in hdfs as your hdfs path, and then create running and history directory in it
     ```
     hadoop fs -mkdir <your hdfs path>
     hadoop fs -mkdir <your hdfs path>/running
     hadoop fs -mkdir <your hdfs path>/history
     ```
-5. Install [Spark](http://www.webhostingjams.com/mirror/apache/spark/spark-2.0.0/spark-2.0.0-bin-hadoop2.7.tgz) (version 2.0.0), if you want to install Pseudo Distributed/Single Node Cluster, you can get some help [here](http://why-not-learn-something.blogspot.com/2015/06/spark-installation-pseudo.html).
+5. Install [Spark](http://spark.apache.org/downloads.html) (version 1.6.x, griffin does not support 2.0.x at current), if you want to install Pseudo Distributed/Single Node Cluster, you can get some help [here](http://why-not-learn-something.blogspot.com/2015/06/spark-installation-pseudo.html).
     Make sure you have the permission to use command "spark-shell".
-6. Install [Hive](http://mirrors.koehn.com/apache/hive/hive-2.1.0/apache-hive-2.1.0-bin.tar.gz) (version 2.1.0), you can get some help [here](https://cwiki.apache.org/confluence/display/Hive/GettingStarted#GettingStarted-RunningHive).
+6. Install [Hive](http://apache.claz.org/hive/hive-1.2.1/apache-hive-1.2.1-bin.tar.gz) (version 1.2.1 or later), you can get some help [here](https://cwiki.apache.org/confluence/display/Hive/GettingStarted#GettingStarted-RunningHive).
 Make sure you have the permission to use command "hive".
 7. Create a working directory, and it will be **your local path** now.
 8. In your local path, put your data into Hive.
-First, you need to create some directories in hdfs
+    First, you need to create some directories in hdfs.
     ```
     hadoop fs -mkdir /tmp
     hadoop fs -mkdir /user/hive/warehouse
     hadoop fs -chmod g+w /tmp
     hadoop fs -chmod g+w /user/hive/warehouse
     ```
     Then, run the following command in **your local path**
     ```
     schematool -dbType derby -initSchema
     ```
     Now you can put your data into Hive by running "hive" here.
 You can get sample data [here](https://github.com/eBay/griffin/tree/master/griffin-doc/hive), then put into hive as following commands

     ```
     CREATE TABLE users_info_src (